Simon & Garfunkel: 1971–1990: Breakup, rifts, and reunions

 The recording of Bridge over Troubled Water was difficult, and Simon and Garfunkel's relationship had deteriorated.
 "At that point, I just wanted out", Simon later said.

 In 1972, Simon told Rolling Stone magazine:

 During the making of Bridge over Troubled Water there were a lot of times when it just wasn't fun to work together.
 It was very hard work and it was complex, and both of us thought – I think Artie said that he felt that he didn't want to record – and I know I said I felt that if I had to go through these kind of personality abrasions, I didn't want to continue to do it.
 Then when the album was finished Artie was going to [act in the film] Carnal Knowledge and I went to do an album by myself.
 We didn't say that's the end.
 We didn't know if it was the end or not.
 But it became apparent by the time the movie was out and by the time my album was out that it was over.

 At the urging of his wife, Peggy Harper, Simon called Davis to confirm the duo's breakup.
 For the next few years, they spoke only two or three times a year.
+Following their split, Simon had a successful solo career, releasing albums including the acclaimed Graceland (1986).
+Garfunkel released successful singles such as "All I Know" (1973) and "I Only Have Eyes for You" (1975) and "Bright Eyes" (Britain's top single of 1979), and pursued acting, with leading roles in the Mike Nichols films Catch-22 (1970) and Carnal Knowledge (1971) and in Nicolas Roeg's Bad Timing (1980).

 In the 1970s, the duo reunited several times.
 Their first reunion was Together for McGovern, a benefit concert for presidential candidate George McGovern at New York's Madison Square Garden in June 1972.
 In 1975, they reconciled when they visited a recording session with John Lennon and Harry Nilsson.
 For the rest of the year, they attempted to make the reunion work, but their collaboration only yielded one song, "My Little Town", that was featured on Simon's Still Crazy After All These Years and Garfunkel's Breakaway, both released in 1975.
 That year, Garfunkel joined Simon for a medley of three songs on Saturday Night Live, guest-hosted by Simon.
 In 1977, Garfunkel joined Simon for a brief performance of their songs on The Paul Simon Special, and later that year they recorded a cover of Sam Cooke's "(What a) Wonderful World" with James Taylor.
 Old tensions appeared to dissipate upon Garfunkel's return to New York in 1978, when the duo began interacting more often.
 On May 1, 1978, Simon joined Garfunkel for a concert held at Carnegie Hall to benefit the hearing disabled.